-In Ohio, you'll also find some smaller flat-fee MLS companies that specialize in particular cities.
+In Ohio, you'll also find some smaller flat fee listing companies that specialize in particular cities.
 These uber-local companies are more likely to offer flexible service packages and to bring more area expertise than the big guys.

-Cincinnati offers a few unique MLS listing options, with many companies also available at a statewide level.
-Pricing begins at $200 and can rise with premium listings up to $1,000.
+Cincinnati offers a few local MLS listing options, with many companies also available at a statewide level.
+Pricing for flat fee MLS listings begins at $200 and can rise with premium offers up to $1,000.

 MLS listing companies in Columbus also tend to be widely available at the state level, with few city-specific companies.

 » EXPLORE: The Best Columbus Flat Fee MLS Companies

 Flat fee MLS companies in Dayton

 Flat fee MLS companies in Dayton are more limited, but statewide listing options are still available to anyone within the city.

 » EXPLORE: The Best Dayton Flat Fee MLS Companies

 Some companies claim to offer flat fee MLS listings but charge hidden fees at closing.
 We've even seen some companies that claim to offer a free MLS listing only to charge you a percentage of the sale price at closing.

 These predatory practices could cost you thousands of dollars when you expect to pay only a few hundred.